Practice Areas

 That doesn’t mean that you should take charges less seriously if you were arrested for selling less than the bulk amount of a CDS, though.
 Even a small amount of a Schedule I or II drugs can lead to fourth-degree felony charges, which will be punished by a fine of up to $5,000 and at least six months in jail or up to 18 months in prison.
 Even worse, the most dangerous drugs or large amounts can lead to first-degree felony charges, which can lead to $20,000 in fines and up to 11 years in prison.

-Types of Drug Crimes in Cincinnati, Ohio
+Common Drug Charges in Cincinnati, Ohio

 There are several types of drug crimes in Ohio, and each can lead to different penalties depending on the facts of the case.
 Below is a list of different crimes that our drug defense attorneys handle, and what’s usually involved.